apigee/terraform-modules/samples/hybrid-gke/README.md

 | <a name="output_apigee_envgroups"></a> [apigee\_envgroups](#output\_apigee\_envgroups) | Apigee Env Groups. |
 | <a name="output_cluster_name"></a> [cluster\_name](#output\_cluster\_name) | Cluster name. |
 | <a name="output_cluster_region"></a> [cluster\_region](#output\_cluster\_region) | Cluster location. |

+## Copyright

+Copyright 2023 Google LLC.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreement with Google.
 <!-- END_TF_DOCS -->